Fix Version/s: None

 In some cases, project-specific EA binaries are a plausible carrier for features that need feedback:

-when the feature is not yet of the technical quality required for inclusion in a GA release of the JDK Project;
+when the feature is not yet of the technical quality required for inclusion in a GA release of the JDK Project; or

-when the target audience of the EA binaries is small or heavily focused on the project, and the high visibility of a GA release is not yet desired;
+when the target audience of the EA binaries is small or heavily focused on the project, and the high visibility of a GA release is not yet desired; or

 when preview features are somehow pervasive and thus difficult to factor as separately packaged APIs, isolated language features, or discrete VM mechanisms.

 A different way to include disabled features in a GA release is to hide them behind existing flags for conditional behavior.
 These include -Xlint:future in javac and -Xfuture in HotSpot.
 Alternatively, source code which uses an preview language feature could have an annotation on the class or method declaration to indicate that

 javac should enable the preview feature automatically.
 (One benefit of this local, source-driven scheme is that the annotation could denote which Java SE release included the preview feature.
 Later versions of